Alfred Rosenberg: Reich Minister for the Occupied Eastern Territories

-Following the invasion of the USSR, Rosenberg was appointed head of the Reich Ministry for the Occupied Eastern Territories (Reichsministerium für die besetzten Ostgebiete) on 17 July 1941.
+Following the invasion of the USSR, Rosenberg was appointed head of the Reich Ministry for the Occupied Eastern Territories on 17 July 1941.
 Alfred Meyer served as his deputy and represented him at the Wannsee Conference.
 Another official of the Ministry, Georg Leibbrandt, also attended the conference, at Rosenberg's request.

 Rosenberg had presented Hitler with his plan for the organization of the conquered Eastern territories, suggesting the establishment of new administrative districts, to replace the previously Soviet-controlled territories with new Reichskommissariats.
 These would be: